felipebottega/AI-Audiovisual-Lab/ComfyUI/Guide-ComfyUI-IP-Adapter.md

 ## T2I or I2I

-As presented, the IPAdapter workflow can be viewed as a T2I process that incorporates a reference image for guidance.
+As presented, the IP-Adapter workflow can be viewed as a T2I process that incorporates a reference image for guidance.
 It is possible to replace the empty latent image node with an actual image.
-In this scenario, both the prompt and the IPAdapter image serve as auxiliary inputs that influence the modification of the base image.
+In this scenario, both the prompt and the IP-Adapter image serve as auxiliary inputs that influence the modification of the base image.
 Consequently, the workflow is effectively transformed into an I2I process.

 <p align="center">
     <img width="700" src="https://github.com/user-attachments/assets/7b818cd7-9084-40d0-9f02-9981a3ee3b47" />